ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 After each round, the black hole's pull grows stronger, expands the size of affected area by 100 feet (starting at 1 ft.) and reaches maximum radius of 1000 feet after 10 rounds, creatures within 500 feet must make another DC 20 Wisdom saving throw every round or suffer from space-time distortion, causing them to be randomly displaced by 2d10 feet in any direction and experiencing time dilation, losing their action for the round.

-You can end the spell at will, causing the singularity to collapse into nothingness.
+Yukari can end the spell at will, causing the singularity to collapse into nothingness.
 However, if the singularity is allowed to remain for the full duration, it may become unstable and expand uncontrollably, leading to catastrophic consequences.

-While casting this spell, you're completely immune to its effects.
+While casting this spell, she's completely immune to its effects.

 ### Boundary of Realities (Ritual)